mesoform/postgres-replication/README.md

 ## Summary
 Postgres database image setup for HA replication with control over backups and WAL archiving to GCS and backup restoration functionality.

+## Semantic versioning
+The way in which versioning is done in this repository and for the image labels which it creates is a little different to standard versioning format.
+The normal major and minor versions that you would expect are still major and minor versions but they are tracking the major and minor versions of Postgres upstream.
+The second part of the version system also is broken into two parts, again major and minor versions.
+These represent major and minor versions of the additional features added by Mesoform.
+You can expect them to behave in the normal way of major and minor versions, in that major versions could include breaking changes.
+For example `13.1-1.1` represents Postgres version 13.1 with Mesoform features version 1.1

 ## How to use
 Variables usage: